dracos/pubphoto/README.md

 Soonsnap
 ========

-See it for real at soonsnap.com.
+See it for real at soonsnap.dracos.co.uk

 A simple way to exchange just-taken photos in the pub with people you don't know.